s-ifti/kinesis-analytics-sample-cars/Readme.md

 To deploy this demo app using CF template, follow these steps:
 You can also review a small [gist](https://gist.github.com/s-ifti/ffe8496675ecf358d79d21495a544414) with animated gif to get an overview.

-1. clone this repository on your machine
+1. Clone this repository on your machine
-2. launch Cloudformation within AWS and then access "Create Stack" button
+2. Launch Cloudformation within AWS and then access "Create Stack" button
 3. Upload the CF file using "Upload to S3" option and upload the CF template file (flink-1.6.2.-build-sample.yml)
 4. Choose a stack name (e.g. car-samples)
 5. Once CloudFormation template is completed, launch Code Pipeline and review build history to ensure that code build process has finished.